 As part of the support package, foster carers will be entitled to payment for 2 weeks respite, which is paid in two instalments in a year and is, calculated on pro rata basis.
-Foster carers can request respite breaks and Capstone will work together with foster carers and local authorities to identify a respite placement for a child/young person keeping their best interests in mind.
+Foster carers can request respite breaks and Capstone will work together with foster carer and local authority to identify a respite placement for a child/young person keeping their best interests in mind.